The Sound Revolution

 Rolling Beat Machine's arsenal includes:

-• The cleanest and sweetest guitarsounds that may get to hot to touch
+- The cleanest and sweetest guitarsounds that may get too hot to touch

 From the Underground